 Logo designs fall into three broad categories.
 Each category offers its own advantages, so it’s important to take the time to understand their differences and think about which would resonate with your broader brand story before you actually begin to create your own logo.

 Image-based logos use only a symbol to represent a business.
 They are either:

 Abstract images, like those used by Airbnb, Pepsi, and Microsoft.

 Literal images that have been simplified and stylized, like the logos used by Apple, Twitter, and Penguin.

 Image-based logos are simple, bold, and instantly evoke the brand.
 However, they work best with large companies that have built up recognition over time.
 They aren’t the best choice for small businesses that are just starting out.

 Text-based logos use either the company name, like the eBay logo, a monogram, like that of Coco Chanel, or an initial, like the ‘W’ used by WordPress.

 A text-based logo, using the company name, is a good option for a new business, or a small business with a relatively short name, to get people familiar with your brand.
-The monogram and initial are not the best choice though, due to lack of brand recognition.
+The monogram and initials are not the best choices though, due to lack of brand recognition.